Transfer Pricing in Venezuela

 Concept and Regulation in Venezuela

-Pursuant to Article 114 of the Law, the following are considered related parties:
+According to Article 114 of the Law, the following are considered related parties:

-Likewise, according to Article 115 of the Law, the Transfer Pricing rules shall also apply when transactions are performed through an intermediary person, who is not considered a related party of the taxpayer resident in Venezuela, but assists the latter in carrying out transactions with its related party abroad.
+Likewise, according to Article 115 of the Law, the Transfer Pricing rules shall also apply when transactions are performed through an intermediary person who is not considered a related party of the taxpayer resident in Venezuela but assists the latter in carrying out transactions with its related party abroad.

 Transfer Pricing Methodology in Venezuela

-• Uncontrolled Comparable Price Method.
+• Comparable Uncontrolled Price Method.

 • Resale Price Method.

-• Added Cost Method.
+• Cost Plus Method.

-• Profit Splitting Method.
+• Profit Split Method.

 • Transactional Net Margin Method.